-There is no information from the last assessment.
+Yellowfin tuna are considered a single population in the western and central Pacific Ocean for stock assessment purposes.
 The las stock assessment carried out was in 2017 and there is no new stock assessment in 2018.
 Fishery removals of Yellowfin tuna are still included in the stock assessment process.
 The 2017 assessment, similar to past assessments, used the stock assessment model and computer software known as MULTIFAN-CL.
 This updated assessment included a complete update of the 2014 reference model, with inputs (catch, effort, length-frequency and weight-frequency data for the fisheries defined in the analysis, and tag release-recapture data) extended for the time period 2012-2015.
 Catch rate series were updated using the Pacific wide longline database, a new regional structure was used and modifications to recruitment estimates were made (Tremblay-Boyer, L. et al. 2017).
 In the last assessment a weakness was considered due to timely submissions and data accuracy from some member countries, including Indonesia, Vietnam and the Philippines, that has been identified as an issue by the WCPFC Scientific Committee and it is expected to be corrected by the Commission.
 Since fishery removals of yellowfin tuna are included in the stock assessment process, the assessment team concludes that C1.1 is met.